 Watch the Ending of the Controversial Match Between Ric Flair and Jack Veneno:

-To add to the confusion, Ric Flair, in his book, says that the fans were so elated believing that Jack Veneno had won that they started to riot by throwing chairs and fighting with the military police.
+To add to the confusion, Ric Flair, further states in his book that the fans were so elated believing that Jack Veneno had won that they started to riot by throwing chairs and fighting with the military police.
 Imagine if they had been upset?

 "Everyone wanted to get into the ring and congratulate him,” Flair remarks.
 “I didn’t want to spoil anybody’s fun, so I just left the championship belt in the ring.
 If Veneno felt like holding it over his head and pretending to be champion, that was fine with me."
 He adds that he left the country without his belt.
 The same belt that was insured by $25,000.
 If said belt got lost, Naitch would have to pay for it out of his pocket.
 Does that make sense to you?